muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 **Tuple** value; the label can be of any type but is idiomatically a **Nesting** value.

-The **Capsule** type is the idiomatic way for an external data model to represent "new" types of a nominal type system in a consistent way.
+The **Capsule** possrep is the idiomatic way for an external data model to represent "new" types of a nominal type system in a consistent way.
 The *label* represents a fully-qualified external data type name, and thus a namespace within all the **Capsule** values, while the *attributes* define